jina-ai/jina/docs/concepts/flow/instrumentation.md

 ### Available Traces

-Each Pod supports different default traces out of the box, and also lets you define your own custom traces in the Executor.
+Each microservice supports different default traces out of the box, and also lets you define your own custom traces in the Executor.
 The `Runtime` name is used to create the OpenTelemetry [Service](https://opentelemetry.io/docs/reference/specification/resource/semantic_conventions/#service) [Resource](https://opentelemetry.io/docs/reference/specification/resource/) attribute.
 The default value for the `name` argument is the `Runtime` or `Executor` class name.

-Because not all Pods have the same role, they expose different kinds of traces:
+Because not all microservices have the same role, they expose different kinds of traces:

-#### Gateway Pods
+#### Gateway microservices

 | Operation name    | Description  |
 |-------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------|
 | `/jina.JinaRPC/Call` | Traces the request from the client to the Gateway server. |
 | `/jina.JinaSingleDataRequestRPC/process_single_data` | Internal operation for the request originating from the Gateway to the target Head or Executor. |

-#### Head Pods
+#### Head microservices

 | Operation name    | Description  |
 |-------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------|
 | `/jina.JinaSingleDataRequestRPC/process_single_data` | Internal operation for the request originating from the Gateway to the target Head.
 Another child span is created for the request originating from the Head to the Executor.|

-#### Executor Pods
+#### Executor microservices

 | Operation name    | Description  |
 |-------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------|